Football Injury Prevention Tips

 Sprains

 A sprain is an injury in which the ligaments connecting bones overstretch or tear completely.
 In football, sprains can occur when a joint is forced out of position through a fall or tackle.
-The ankle and knee ligaments are most often affected.
+Ankle sprains and knee injuries are the most common.

 If you look at a list of NFL players on the injured list, you’ll notice several are recovering from injuries of the anterior cruciate ligament (ACL.)
 ACL tears are common in sports like football, which require a lot of jumping, cutting, and running.